scottpruett/jason/README.md

-# Fork
+# Fork Info

-A simple landing-page for my own personal site [jason.sc](http://jason.sc).
+A simple landing-page for [jason.sc](http://jason.sc).
 Feel free to use it as a starting point for your own page.

 ## License